The Golden Visa Spain is a popular investment residency option in Europe.

 No. The investment must be made in full at the beginning of the process.
 But you could use a mortgage to top up your investment beyond the required minimum threshold (€500,000).

-In this article we’ve explored details of the Golden Visa Spain program.
+In this article we’ve explored the Golden Visa Spain program.

 The Golden Visa in Spain allows investors to secure a European residency permit with a fast approval timeline.